How Google’s Perspectives Carousel Can Elevate Your Brand’s SEO Content Strategy

 Google also recently introduced the ability to follow topics, which surfaces related content in your Discover feed.

-Often, a Perspectives carousel is among them.
+A Perspectives carousel is often among those personalized results:

 This is typically how I’ve seen the greatest ratio of Perspectives carousels appear (for followed topics), although they can show up otherwise.

-Later in this article, I mention an example of someone using Reddit for marketing purposes, but in general, it’s the other types of Perspectives-eligible content that you’ll want to focus on including in your SEO content strategies, such as TikTok (depending on how long it’s available), YouTube and YouTube Shorts, and Instagram.
+But ultimately, I think it’s the other types of Perspectives-eligible content — namely from social media — that you’ll want to focus on including in your SEO content strategies, such as TikTok, YouTube and Shorts, and Instagram.

-Integrating content for Perspectives into your SEO strategy
+Integrating content for Perspectives into your SEO strategy 💪

-I recently wrote about how helpful, people-first content for SEO today requires looking beyond traditional topic ideation or methods of creation based on competitors and keywords, and instead using a collaborative process involving an SEO strategist, content specialist, and subject matter expert.
+I recently wrote about how helpful, people-first content for SEO today requires looking beyond traditional topic ideation and methods of creation based on competitors and keywords, and instead using a collaborative process involving an SEO strategist, content specialist, and subject matter expert.

 Just as that guidance applies to blog posts or other website content, so too can it work for YouTube videos and social media posts eligible for Google Perspectives.